Ghising-Palsang/Task-Manager-Pro/README.md

 # Task Manager App

-A full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to manage tasks efficiently with secure JWT authentication.
-Users can create, update, and delete tasks, and the app features responsive design, dark/light mode, and a clean UI.
+A full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to manage tasks efficiently with secure JWT authentication and Typescript.
+Users can create, edit, update, and delete tasks, and the app features responsive design, and a clean UI.

 ## Live Demo
 [Task Manager Live](https://task-manager-pro-eosin.vercel.app)